-When switching from a transdermal patch or vaginal ring, drospirenone and ethinyl estradiol tablets should be started when the next application would have been due.
-When switching from an injection, drospirenone and ethinyl estradiol tablets should be started when the next dose would have been due.
-When switching from an intrauterine contraceptive or an implant, drospirenone and ethinyl estradiol tablets should be started on the day of removal.
+When switching from a transdermal patch or vaginal ring, Nikki should be started when the next application would have been due.
+When switching from an injection, Nikki should be started when the next dose would have been due.
+When switching from an intrauterine contraceptive or an implant, Nikki should be started on the day of removal.